omerhassan/learning-how-to-learn/README.md

 ## Preface

-I take this course just out of ceruosity, I found there is a synergistic relationship between Neurosience and Artficial Intilligance (AI).
+I take this course just out of curiosity, I found there is a synergistic relationship between Neurosience and Artficial Intilligance (AI).

 AI researchers find that neuroscince as a useful guide in thier research for solutions to AI, also they used it as a validation method for what ideas that they are working on.